A.X.E.: Judgment Day: Aftermath

-In the Temple of Ajak Celestia, Makkari is doing her version of writing to recap Ajak's victory over the Progenitor and Ajak's transformation into Ajak Celestia.
+In the Temple of Ajak Celestia, Makkari documents Ajak's victory over the Progenitor and Ajak's transformation into Ajak Celestia.
 After finishing the book, Makkari is told by Ajak Celestia to make the book about heresy.
-In New York, Sophia Robson is visited by Ikaris and finds herself unable to harm him as Ikaris understands her pain.
-In London, Sally is visited by Syne who divulges some information to her before returning to the armory while planning to speak to the families of those whose lives were stolen to revive it.
-After Sally mentioned that she saw the footage of the Hex's fight with the mutants, Syne states that this may be the last time anyone will see the Hex.
-Sally is told by Syne that if the Hex are unleashed again, it will share its poems with Sally, Sally's children, or Sally's grandchildren.
 At the Temple of Ajak Celestia, Starfox tells Phastos that he and Zuras are going to apologize in person while planning to have his parents freed.
-Phastos, Kingo Sunen, Ikaris, Sprite, and Thena meet with Ajak Celestia who mentions that Sersi was a martyr and hopes that there can be a miracle for the Eternals.
+Phastos, Kingo Sunen, Ikaris, Sprite, and Thena meet with Ajak Celestia, who mentions that Sersi was a martyr and hopes that there can be a miracle for the Eternals.
 Ajak Celestia states that she must be a better god and the Eternals have to be better Eternals.
 She then passes the new Theses on the Principals involving protecting Celestials, protecting the machine, correcting excess deviation, and giving anyone 24 hours to justify themselves.
-At The Exclusion, Zuras visits Uranos and informs him that the Arakki will have access to his gifts for about an hour at the time and place of their choosing as part of the peace treaty between them.
-In addition, Uranos will be briefly released to the Arraki for an hour to serve them.
-Uranos agrees to the terms as he continues killing time by beating up Druig.
-On Lemuria, Thena visits Kro as he asks if Ajak Celestia will free them from the excess deviation.
-Thena states that she will find a way to do that eventually.
-On Krakoa, Wolverine is visited by Phastos stating that he has carried a message from the Machine to Krakoa before the Machine wiped its own mind.
-Wolverine takes him to Cypher and Krakoa as Phastos gives Cypher the Machine's message.
-As they walk away, Phastos informs Wolverine that the Celestials who created the Machine found Krakoa already living upon their arrival where they used it as a template for the Machine.
-He tells Wolverine that the final message says "Goodbye mommy/daddy/self/other".
-In New York, Ikaris visits Sophia again while sporting a shaved head.
-He takes up lodging in her home as he states that he will do everything he can to make it up to the people of Earth.
-He starts by helping a family on the side of the road with their car trouble.
+Meanwhile, Uranos is imprisoned alongside Druig, who he gladly beats up to pass time.
+Ikaris moves to New York, stating that he will do everything he can to make up for his actions.
 A final narration claims that the Eternals will continue to protect humanity and that the Machine is fully operational with no malfunctions remaining.